 Washington hawthorn trees attain a height of 25 to 35 feet, with a spread also of 25 to 35 feet.
 They produce attractive white blooms in clusters, in late spring to early summer.
-These bad-smelling flowers yield to red berries that persist throughout winter and are eaten by wild birds, such as cedar waxwings.
+These bad-smelling flowers yield first to green, then to red berries that persist throughout winter and are eaten by wild birds, such as cedar waxwings.

 The bark of Washington hawthorn trees is pretty enough to add further visual interest to the winter landscape, and the branches bear thorns.
 Their summer leaves are a shiny, dark green; their fall foliage ranges in color from orange to red.

 Grow Washington hawthorn trees in full sun, where the soil has good drainage.
 Once established, they are reasonably drought-tolerant.
 The climate is most favorable for growing Washington hawthorn trees in USDA plant hardiness zones 5 to 9.

-While hawthorns, generally speaking, are subject to a number of diseases, this type is fairly disease-resistant.
+While many types of hawthorns are subject to a number of diseases, this type is fairly disease-resistant.
 Fertilize every other year or so in spring with a balanced fertilizer.
 Little pruning is necessary.
 These plants are among the many common landscaping plants poisonous to dogs.
 But, on a positive note, they are deer-resistant.

 Other Types of Hawthorns

 - English hawthorns (Crataegus laevigata) were considered sacred to the fairies in formerly Celtic lands.
-They are part of the "fairy-tree triad" that also includes oak and ash.
+They are part of the "fairy-tree triad" that also includes oak (Quercus) and ash (Fraxinus).
 Legend has it that where all three of these trees grow together, one may see fairies.
 Native to Europe, this plant reaches a maximum height of 25 feet.
-The ‘Crimson Cloud’ cultivar bears red flowers.
+The Crimson Cloud cultivar bears red flowers.

 The Name: "Hawthorne" Trees or "Hawthorn" Trees?

 You will sometimes see the misspelling, "hawthorne" trees.
 You may even remember seeing the name, "Hawthorne" in a book, convincing you that it is the proper spelling.
 But, if so, chances are that the book was about literature, not trees.
 For Nathaniel Hawthorne was a great American writer of the 19th century.
 But the tree name is spelled without the E at the end.
 It is composed of "haw" (name for the berry of Crataegus laevigata) and "thorn" (for its thorny branches).

 More on Washington Hawthorn Trees

 For homeowners who grow some of the popular flowering specimens that bloom earlier in the spring (for example, flowering dogwoods), late bloomers such as Washington hawthorn trees can help bridge the gap between the spring's display of blooms and autumn's foliage show.
-For while the blossoms of early bloomers are pleasant sights for eyes sore from winter's barrenness, they desert us too quickly.
+For while the blossoms of early bloomers are a pleasant sight for eyes sore from winter's barrenness, they desert us too quickly.
 Thoughtful landscape planning demands a yard with four-season interest, and that means managing sequence of bloom.